Waseda University

-Waseda is organized into thirty-six departments: thirteen undergraduate schools and twenty-three graduate schools.
-As of May 2016, there were 42,860 undergraduate students and 8,269 graduate students.
-In addition to a central campus in Shinjuku, the university operates campuses in Chūō, Nishitōkyō, Tokorozawa, Honjō, and Kitakyūshū.
-Waseda also operates twenty-one research institutes at its main Shinjuku campus.
-The Waseda University Library is collectively one of Japan's largest libraries and currently hold some 4.5 million volumes and 46,000 serials.
+Waseda is organized into 36 departments: 13 undergraduate schools and 23 graduate schools.
+As of 2023, there are 38,776 undergraduate students and 8,490 graduate students.
+In addition to a central campus in Shinjuku (Waseda Campus and Nishiwaseda Campus), the university operates campuses in Chūō, Nishitōkyō, Tokorozawa, Honjō, and Kitakyūshū.
+Waseda also operates 21 research institutes at its main Shinjuku campus.